josevalim/portal/README.md

 [0, 1, 2, 3]
 ```

-## Modeling portal doors with agents
+## Modeling portal doors with Agents

 Elixir data structures are immutable.
 In the examples above, we never mutated the list.
 We can break a list apart or add new elements to the top but the original list is never modified.